-Team Canada’s past Olympic Winter Games flag bearers
+Team Canada’s Olympic Winter Games flag bearers

 Representing their country as a flag bearer and leading their team into an Olympic Opening Ceremony is one of the greatest honours imaginable for an Olympian.